How to Setup PyMathProg

 1. Setup Python 2.4 or later (Mac has that by default, so you should need to do nothing).

 2. Setup glpk.
-Make sure you have the right version of xcode and MacPort for your version of Mac OS (download the right dmg files, and follow the installation steps), then type this in a terminal:
+Make sure you have the right version of xcode and MacPort for your version of Mac OSX (download the right dmg files, and follow the installation steps), then type this in a terminal:

 sudo port install glpk